jorendorff/rust-ignorance/ignorance.md

 > How does the compiled code know whether or not it has already been dropped?

 @@@

+> Can values be moved out of structs, tuples, arrays, and enums?

+A value can definitely be moved out of an aggregate via pattern matching.
+It consumes the aggregate:

+    // tuples
+    let v = (a, z)
+    let (aa, zz) = v;  // moves v.0 -> aa, v.1 -> zz, uses up v

+    // structs
+    let v = a .. z;
+    let Range { start: aa, stop: zz } = v;  // moves v.start -> aa, v.stop -> zz, uses up v

+    // enums - a little different because matching an enum is refutable.
+    // We show `if let`, but `match` would also work. let v = Some(a);
+    if let Some(aa) = v { ... }   // moves a -> aa, uses up v

+(Arrays would work too, except that slice patterns are not stable yet.)

+In any of these cases, using `ref` in the pattern will cause the original value *not* to be consumed;
+nothing will be moved out of it after all.
+Instead all the bindings are references to parts of the original.

+Using `ref` in a pattern is called "binding by-ref".
+Not using it is "binding by-move".
+It is an error to bind by-move and by-ref in the same pattern.
+(But oddly enough, it's OK to bind by-ref in some arms of a `match` and by-value in others.
+Guessing:
+in by-value arms, the value is used up *before* the arm-consequent is evaluated;
+in by-ref arms, it is used up *after*, when the references expire.

+In addition, for structs and tuples only, you can move individual fields out of a value you own, like an argument or local variable (or a value that has been moved into a `move` closure, I think).

+    let v = (a, z);
+    let aa = v.0;   // moves v.0 -> aa, uses up v.0 only
+    let bb = v.1;   // moves v.1 -> bb, now v is completely moved

 > If a variable is declared without an initializer, can it be initialized twice?
 >